The Witcher: Is the TV Show Rooted in Reality?

 Set in the medieval world, the world of ‘The Witcher’ relies heavily on mythological creatures, magic, and empires ruled by evil kings and queens.
 While watching the show, one question arises?
 Is it a complete fantasy or some sort of historical fiction?
 We have seen series like ‘Outlander’ and ‘The Last Kingdom’ that incorporate some sci-fi or a bit of fiction to focus on the stories that are heavily based on historical events.
 Does this hold true for ‘The Witcher’ as well?
 Let’s find out.

-A straight answer is: NO. ‘The Witcher’ is the television adaptation of a series of fantasy novels written by Polish author Andrzej Sapkowski.
+‘The Witcher’ is a complete work of fiction.
+The show is the television adaptation of a series of fantasy novels written by Polish author Andrzej Sapkowski.
 Now one of the most famous fantasy authors in the world, Sapkowski worked as a senior sales representative before he turned towards the world of ‘The Witcher’.
 His introduction to the literary world was as a translator for various novels, most commonly science-fiction.

 When he finally got to writing, he did it on a whim!
 He entered a story writing contest by a fantasy magazine and concocted an entirely new character, who would go around hunting monsters.
-His story was published and became very popular, following which, he added more short-stories to the collection.
-After a while, he took the story a step further and turned it into a well-drawn out series of novels that had an overarching storyline.
+His story was published and became very popular, and he added more short stories to the collection.
+After a while, he took the story a step further and turned it into a well-drawn-out series of novels that had an overarching storyline.

-The first book in the series, ‘The Last Wish’ was published in 1993, following which were six books, the last of which was released in 1999.
+The first book in the series, ‘The Last Wish’, was published in 1993, followed by six books, the last of which was released in 1999.
 The first video game based on the series came out in 2007, which is the same year that ‘The Last Wish’ received an English translation.
 The latest work in the series is ‘Season of Storms’ which was published back in 2013 and serves as the prequel to the saga, its events coinciding with that of the first book.

 Everything is rooted in reality.
 No matter how far-fetched our imagination might be, there is always something that tethers it to the real world.
 It proves true for fantasies as well.
 When George R.R Martin wrote ‘A Song of Ice and Fire’, he drew inspiration from some of the bloodiest wars in history and concocted Westeros and other kingdoms on the basis of the places that he had been to or had heard about.